Blood pressure monitors for home

 - Practice using the monitor with your doctor or nurse to make sure you are taking your blood pressure correctly.

 - Your arm should be supported, with your upper arm at heart level and feet on the floor (back supported, legs uncrossed).

-- DO NOT take your blood pressure when you are under stress, have had caffeine, or used a tobacco product in the last 30 minutes, or have recently exercised.
+- Do not take your blood pressure when you are under stress, have had caffeine or used a tobacco product in the last 30 minutes, or have recently exercised.

 - Take at least 2 readings 1 minute apart in the morning before taking medicines and in evening before eating supper.
 Try to measure and record BP daily for 5 days and then report your results to your provider.

 Learn how to take and monitor your blood pressure at home.

 Centers for Disease Control and Prevention website.
 Measure your blood pressure.

 Elliott WJ, Lawton WJ.
 Normal blood pressure control and the evaluation of hypertension.
 In: Feehally J, Floege J, Tonelli M, Johnson RJ, eds.
 Comprehensive Clinical Nephrology.
 6th ed.
 Philadelphia, PA: Elsevier; 2019:chap 33.

 Elliott WJ, Peizoto AJ, Bakris BL.
 Primary and secondary hypertension.
 In: Yu ASL, Chertow GM, Luyckx VA, Marsden PA, Skorecki K, Taal MW, eds.
 Brenner and Rector's The Kidney.
 11th ed.
 Philadelphia, PA: Elsevier; 2020:chap 46.

 Victor RG.
 Arterial hypertension.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 70.